jaysonkunkel/csc207-mp01/README.md

 Members: Jayson Kunkel

-This submission contains the CaeserCipher and VigenereCipher classes for the first mini project.
+This submission contains the CaeserCipher class, which encodes/decodes a String based on a given key, and the VigenereCipher class, which encodes/decodes a String based on a given keyword.

 Resources: java google style guide -- I referenced the style guide when formatting comments and function headers.
            java String class documentation -- I used several functions from the String class and referenced its documentation.